We're changing the way that you are notified about on-coming trains!

 Predictive Mobility: Systems that provide advance notification for emergency response dispatchers and drivers to avoid blocked crossings saving time and lives!

-For Citizens
+For Residents

 Jane is a working mom.
 She needs to get her kids to school, then get to work with minutes to spare and the same exercise at the end of the day.
 She works for a prominent software company and regularly meets customers to close sales.
 When a freight train unexpectedly blocks her path for 6-8 minutes she faces being late to school, work or meetings, or risks dangerous accidents by racing to find a potential alternative route...without knowing how long the train is or when other crossing could be open.
 She needs to know what the status of the crossing will be when before she encounters it.
 She needs Predictive Mobility.
-LinqThingz predictive mobility solution provides real-time, future-look at crossing blockages during the course of the trip.
+LinqThingz predictive mobility solution provides real-time, future-look at occupied crossings during the course of the trip.
 She can look at the LinqThingz map before she leaves and use her detailed knowledge of city routes to plan her route to destination.
-While on en-route, she can listen to LinqThingz audio messages regarding crossing times without interfering with her focus on the road.
+While en-route, she can listen to LinqThingz audio messages regarding crossing times without interfering with her focus on the road.

 For Logistics